uvarc/rc-learning/content/courses/parallel-computing-introduction/parallel_software_approaches.md

 A parallelizing compiler should be able to detect parallelism in a sequential program and produce a parallel executable program.
 A historical example was
 High\-Performance Fortran, an early effort to make an automatically parallelizing compiler.
 It never caught on, but some constructs and concepts were incorporated into the Fortran 90 and later standards.

-More recently, some compilers can compilers can autogenerate parallel threads using their built-in libraries, such as OpenMP.
-The ability of the compiler to autoparallelize efficiently depends heavily on the program structure and the algorithms, but sometimes it is quite effective.
+More recently, some compilers can autogenerate parallel threads using their built-in libraries, such as OpenMP.
+The ability of the compiler to auto-parallelize efficiently depends heavily on the program structure and the algorithms, but sometimes it is quite effective.

 Extending existing compilers could leverage millions of lines of existing serial programs, thus saving time and labor.
 No retraining of programmers is required.
 Sequential programming is easier than parallel programming so reducing the need for skilled parallel programmers would increase the number of programs that could run in parallel.